pantheon-systems/documentation/source/docs/articles/sites/installing-redis-on-wordpress.md

 ![Plugin fatal error redis](/docs/assets/images/redis-plugin-fatal-error.png)

-If you are seeing a fatal error message within the WordPress dashboard, then you have not deleted the object-cache.php from the WP-Redis plugin directory.
+If you see a fatal error message within the WordPress dashboard, then you have not deleted the object-cache.php from the WP-Redis plugin directory.